CODERTG2/sentinel/README.md

 # scout-bot
-Bot for scouting at FRC competitions.
+[WIP] Bot for scouting at FRC competitions.